 I offer clinical supervision for therapists seeking their LPC license in Colorado.
-I am currently working on obtaining the hours for my Approved Clinical Supervisor (click here for more info).
+Supervisors do not need additional credentials beyond their license in Colorado, but to better establish my expertise in supervision, I am working on obtaining the hours for my Approved Clinical Supervisor (click here for more info).

 My primary areas of expertise for supervision include trauma, depression, anxiety, agency work/community mental health, hospitals and crisis systems, severe mental illness, and substance use.

-My furry co-therapists are a part of most of my client work, but they can be more actively involved as well.
+My furry co-therapist is a part of most of my client work, but she can be more actively involved as well.

 Animals can be incredibly helpful for children struggling with social skills, behavior problems, shyness, mood disorders, and those who have experienced abuse or trauma.
 I use animal-assisted interventions to help kids and adolescents open up, practice social skills and self-confidence, and learn how to work respectfully with others.